Category Archives: News

 Widcombe Grange – love is in the air at our large country house to rent in Somerset

-Large country houses to rent for weekends, celebrations and weddings We’re a sucker for a waterside proposal and this house has 2 lakes for you to choose from.
+Large country houses to rent for weekends, Romantic settings to propose We’re a sucker for a waterside proposal and this house has 2 lakes for you to choose from.
 This is our top spot, with the gazebo giving it an extra romantic element.
 We could imagine a string quartet appearing here, to serenade you while you celebrate with a glass of champagne.
 Afterwards, a barbecue beside the swimming pool, with all your friends, would be the icing on the cake to make it the best day ever.

 For more information about our Large Country House to rent click here